• Sun. Nov 23rd, 2025

 RELIGIOUS FESTIVALS

-The Catholic Venetians interacted well with the predominantly Greek Orthodox population and this led to the renovation and construction of several new churches all over the island.
-Religious festivals continued to play a crucial role in Cypriot society and the feast days of various saints of both Christian religions were celebrated with great fervour.
+The Catholic Venetians interacted well with the predominantly Greek Orthodox population.
+This led to the renovation and construction of several new churches all over the island.
+Religious festivals continued to play a crucial role in Cypriot society, and the feast days of various saints of both Christian religions were celebrated with great fervour.
 Religious processions, featuring altars decorated with flowers, and several communal celebrations, highlighted the strong spiritual life of the people under Venetian rule.
 The Venetians installed St. Barnabas as the island’s new patron saint, making the annual feast of St. Barnabas particularly significant.
 Harvest celebrations, such as the wine festival, where communities would gather to celebrate the bounty of the land, also became a major event featuring music, dance, and fine food.

 IMPROVED COMMERCE